SafeAuto: Knowledge-Enhanced Safe Autonomous Driving with Multimodal Foundation Models: Abstract

 \section{Abstract}

-Traditional autonomous driving systems often struggle to integrate high-level reasoning with low-level control, resulting in suboptimal and sometimes unsafe driving behaviors.
-The emergence of multimodal large language models (MLLMs), which can process both visual and textual data, presents an opportunity to unify perception and reasoning tasks within a single framework.
+Traditional autonomous driving systems often struggle to connect high-level reasoning with low-level control, leading to suboptimal and sometimes unsafe behaviors.
+Recent advances in multimodal large language models (MLLMs), which process both visual and textual data, offer an opportunity to unify perception and reasoning.
 However, effectively embedding precise safety knowledge into MLLMs for autonomous driving remains a significant challenge.
-To address this, we propose \name, a novel framework that enhances MLLM-based autonomous driving systems by incorporating both unstructured and structured knowledge.
-Specifically, we first introduce the Position-Dependent Cross-Entropy (PDCE) loss function, designed to improve the accuracy of low-level control signal predictions when numerical values are represented as text.
-Second, to ensure safe autonomous driving by explicitly integrating precise safety knowledge into the MLLM, we develop a reasoning component for \name.
-This component translates driving safety regulations into first-order logic rules (e.g., ``red light $\implies$ stop'') and incorporates these rules into a probabilistic graphical model, such as a Markov Logic Network (MLN).
-The MLN is trained to verify the predicted next actions using environmental attributes identified by attribute recognition models (e.g., detecting a red light) to form the predicates.
-Additionally, we construct a Multimodal Retrieval-Augmented Generation (Multimodal RAG) model that leverages video data, control signals, and environmental attributes to learn more effectively from past similar driving experiences.

-By integrating PDCE, MLN, and Multimodal RAG, \name significantly outperforms existing baselines across multiple datasets.
-This advancement paves the way for more accurate, reliable, and safer autonomous driving systems that effectively learn from experience, adhere to traffic regulations, and execute precise control actions.
+To address this, we propose \name, a framework that enhances MLLM-based autonomous driving by incorporating both unstructured and structured knowledge.
+First, we introduce a Position-Dependent Cross-Entropy (PDCE) loss to improve low-level control signal predictions when values are represented as text.
+Second, to explicitly integrate safety knowledge, we develop a reasoning component that translates traffic rules into first-order logic (e.g., ``red light $\implies$ stop'') and embeds them into a probabilistic graphical model (e.g., Markov Logic Network) to verify predicted actions using recognized environmental attributes.
+Additionally, our Multimodal Retrieval-Augmented Generation (RAG) model leverages video, control signals, and environmental attributes to learn from past driving experiences.
+Integrating PDCE, MLN, and Multimodal RAG, \name outperforms existing baselines across multiple datasets, enabling more accurate, reliable, and safer autonomous driving.
+The code is available at~\url{https://github.com/AI-secure/SafeAuto}.